-- 1. Turn OFF the related engine or pump. - Close the raw water seacock, in the hull bottom, to stop the flow of water to the strainer. - Remove the filter basket cap by unscrewing it counterclockwise.
+- 1. Turn OFF the related engine or pump. - Close the raw water seacock, in the hull bottom, to stop the flow of water to the strainer. - 3.
+Remove the filter basket cap by unscrewing it counterclockwise.
 A spanner wrench has been provided for this purpose. - 4.
-Lift the filter basket out by the top handle - 5.
+Lift the filter basket out by the top handle. - 5.
 Remove any debris from the filter basket and rinse with clean water. - 6.
-Use only mild soapy water to clean the sight glass.
+Use only mild soapy water to clean the sight glass. - 7.
+Check to be sure that the o-ring under

-- Check to be sure that the O-ring under the cap is intact and replace if necessary. - Apply a waterproof grease that is silicon- or Teflon-based (do not use petroleum-based grease) to the cap threads and o-ring seasonally, to assure easy cap loosening for inspections and cleaning. - 9.
-Install the filter basket. - 10.
-Install the cap, and tighten by hand. - 11.
-Snug the cap with the spanner wrench. - 12.
-Open the seacock. - 13.
-Start the related engine or pump, and check the system for leaks. - 14.
-If the strainer is leaking, immediately close the related seacock and verify the filter cap is installed correctly with a good o-ring.
+- the cap is intact and replace if necessary. - Apply a waterproof grease that is silicon- or Teflon-based (do not use petroleum-based grease) to the cap threads and o-ring seasonally, to assure easy cap loosening for inspections and cleaning.